Dragonriders of Pern (video game)

 Dragonriders of Pern is a video game published by Epyx in 1983 based on Anne McCaffrey's book series of the same name.
-The game was released for the Atari 8-bit family and Commodore 64.
+The game was released for the Atari 8-bit computers and Commodore 64.

 The player acts as the ruler of a "weyr", a mountaintop redoubt where the people of the planet Pern raise dragons in order to protect against periodic invasions of deadly "thread" that falls from a nearby planet.
 The game is primarily a strategic one, in which the user attempts to form alliances, but it also includes an action portion where the player controls a dragon in an attempt to destroy falling thread.

 The game was considered a forerunner of similar games based on novels.
-A sequel for the Commodore 64, Moreta: Dragonlady of Pern, was cancelled and not completed.
+A sequel for the Commodore 64, Moreta: Dragonlady of Pern, was cancelled.

 Plot

 In the novels, the world of Pern is in a semi-feudal state of development.
 The majority of the population belongs to one of many Holds, which are similar to principalities or duchies.

 Pern is at the mercy of the Thread, a deadly microorganism native to another planet in the Pern solar system.
 When the two planets periodically approach each other in orbit every few hundred years, the organisms form into long strings of thread that cross the gap through space.

 The Weyrs are dedicated to the raising and training of dragons, whose fiery breath is the only effective weapon against the Thread.
-Only the combined forces of many Weyrs could hope to deal with the Thread on a global basis, but internecine political battles between the Holds, Weyrs, and powerful Guilds prevent any sort of global response.
+Only the combined forces of many Weyrs could hope to deal with the Thread on a global basis, but internecine political battles among the Holds, Weyrs, and powerful Guilds prevent any sort of global response.

 The first book, Dragonflight, is primarily focused on the efforts of Benden Weyr's new dragon master to form an alliance to fight the soon-to-arrive Thread.
 It has been hundreds of years since the last approach of the two planets, and the planet is ill-prepared for its return.